-Children are only a quarter of the total asthmatic population yet they account for almost half of the asthma emergencies and hospitalizations
+Children make up only a quarter of the total asthma population yet they account for almost half of the asthma emergencies and hospitalizations

 Indy suffered from asthma when he was younger, so the two understood that respiratory diseases carry a level of uncertainty and fear that can be crippling.
 It was clear that gathering critical data daily and relaying it in real time could greatly improve quality of life, not just for kids but also for anxious parents and the healthcare providers who might only see patients during routine checkups or dire emergencies.

 Interestingly, after building and testing the first Aluna prototype, Charvi discovered that she also has limited respiratory function and was diagnosed with asthma soon after.